Complete Game Logic with Sabotage: Axiomatization

 The translations between \glmurlname and the \lmuname have been proved sound semantically.
 In order to use these to relate the proof calculi, the soundness of the translation needs to be proved in the calculus itself.
-Since each calculus can only talk about formulas in its respective language the correct notion of correctness here is that of \Cref{thereandbackvalid}.
+Since each calculus can only talk about formulas in its respective language the relevant soundness here is that of \Cref{thereandbackvalid}.
+This is proved by induction on a well-order on all formulas defined in \appref{ranksection}.